isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-rerequest.md

 You can re-request [!DNL On Demand] inventory deals for which you were denied, including deals from a publisher to which you're subscribed.
 Follow these steps to make sure that all applicable account settings are correct before you submit a new request.

-If a deal isn't approved after you re-request it, contact your [!DNL Adobe] account manager to see if the publisher has additional restrictions that prohibit your account from accessing the deal.
+If a deal isn't approved after you re-request it, contact your [!DNL Adobe] account team to see if the publisher has additional restrictions that prohibit your account from accessing the deal.

 Once a deal is [approved](/help/dsp/inventory/on-demand-inventory-view-status.md), it's included by default as a target for new placements that target all [!DNL On Demand] inventory.
 The new deal is also available as a target for existing placements, but you need to manually edit the placement settings to add the deal as a target.

-1. Confirm with your [!DNL Adobe] account manager that the [!UICONTROL Account Type] for your organization's DSP account is correct.
+1. Confirm with your [!DNL Adobe] account team that the [!UICONTROL Account Type] for your organization's DSP account is correct.

 1. Confirm that the advertiser category for the applicable advertiser account is correct: